lionbridgeai/rei-node-package/README.md

 # Publishing your own node(npm) packages

 ## Publishing/Testing from local
-1. create a personal github token with following permissions: `repo`, `write:packages`
+1. Create a personal github token with following permissions: `repo`, `write:packages`
 1. Do `npm login` using your github username as username and personal access token as password.
     ```bash
     npm login --scope=@lionbridgeai --registry=https://npm.pkg.github.com
     ```
-1. create a new repo for your package `<package-name>`.
+1. Create a new repo for your package `<package-name>`.
 It is recommended to have same name for repo and package.
+Make your repo private if you want to keep your package private.
-Copy over all the files from here to your repo and edit files as necessary.
+1. Copy over all the files from here to your repo and edit files as necessary.
 You should, at least, update your `package.json` file with your package's info
 1. publish your package (CI -- GH Actions should handle publishing, but you can test as follow)
     ```sh
     # run tests -- we are using jest